usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 - [x] Write reports to file system (lower ASCII, escaped HTML for emoji)
 - [x] Emit reports in native (MX) format, HTML or Markdown
 - [x] Compact mode returns a one-line answer
-- [x] Silent-if-valid mode returns validations only for files found invalid
+- [x] `silent-when-valid` mode returns validations only for files found invalid
 - [x] Run in batch, write reports to file(s)
   - [x] Using Saxon feature
   - [ ] Using XProc